 Leave No Trace

-Before you go… if you’re going to be out in nature it’s important that you strive to protect it and follow Leave No Trace (LNT) principles.
-Please be sure to educate yourself on proper etiquette before heading into the national park.
+Before you go… if you’re going to be out in nature it’s important that you strive to protect it and also follow Leave No Trace (LNT) principles.
+So please be sure to educate yourself on proper etiquette before heading into the national park.
 Listed below are some guidelines taken directly from the Leave No Trace Center for Outdoor Ethics, known as The Seven Principles.

 - Plan ahead and prepare – read more